-There are four sections of the spinal cord: cervical, thoracic, lumbar and sacral.
+There are four sections of the spinal cord that impact the level of spinal cord injury: cervical, thoracic, lumbar and sacral.
 Each section of the spine protects different groups of nerves that control the body.
 The types and severity of spinal cord injuries can depend on the section of the spine that is injured.
-Learn about the sections of the spine, types of spinal cord injuries and possible recovery outcomes.
+Learn about the sections of the spine, four levels of spinal cord injury and possible recovery outcomes.

-Our video series uses simple language and images of real people who have sustained a spinal cord injury, as well as medical experts and advocates.
+Our video series uses simple language and images of real people who have sustained a spinal cord injury, as well as insight from medical experts and advocates.

 Shepherd Center’s Injury Prevention Program spreads the word about risky behavior with the goal to prevent brain and spinal cord injuries.